llxp/flask-authentication-api/README.md

-# chain-factory-authentication-api
+# flask-authentication-api
-Authentication-API Part of the Chain Factory Project
+An authentication api to be able to offload the authentication/identification part of a rest api